arktypeio/arktype/README.md

 ArkType supports many of TypeScript's built-in types and operators, as well as some new ones dedicated exclusively to runtime validation.
 In fact, we got a little ahead of ourselves and built a ton of cool features, but we're still working on getting caught up syntax and API docs.
 Keep an eye out for more in the next couple weeks ⛵

 In the meantime, check out the examples here and use the type hints you get to learn how you can customize your types and scopes.
-If you want to explore some of the more advanced features, take a look at [our unit tests](./dev/test) or ask us [on Discord](https://discord.gg/xEzdc3fJQC) if your functionality is supported.
+If you want to explore some of the more advanced features, take a look at [our unit tests](./ark/type/test) or ask us [on Discord](https://discord.gg/xEzdc3fJQC) if your functionality is supported.
 If not, [create a GitHub issue](https://github.com/arktypeio/arktype/issues/new) so we can prioritize it!

 <!--@snipEnd -->

-> > > > > > > main

 ## Integrations